 Hannah Cross started her professional career in the arts, working in the London Visual Arts Team at Arts Council England before becoming a private giving fundraiser at various art galleries in London.
 Eventually her interest in technology led her to change direction and retrain as a web developer.
 Currently she works for a growing start up called NearSt as a software engineer.

 Amrita Dhallu is a curator and researcher based across Liverpool and London.
 She provides support structures for emerging British artists through commissioning and creating peer-led networks.
-Her current research radically positions care, healing and wellbeing within arts education and exhibition-making, in order for artists to re-think professional development.
+Her current research radically positions care, healing and wellbeing within arts education and exhibition-making in order for artists to re-think ways of professional development.
 She currently holds the post of Assistant Curator, International Art at Tate Modern, London, where she co-curated Lubaina Himid’s monographic exhibition in 2021.